FlatOut 4: Total Insanity Review

 The first two FlatOut games were developed by Bugbear Entertainment, taking the racing genre by storm over a decade ago with destruction derby-esque racing and stunt mini-games best remembered for flinging the driver through the windshield at designated targets.
 After releasing a remake of FlatOut 2 under a new name, Bugbear moved on from the franchise, but regrettably, a third game was released.
 The game was so poorly received, many believed it put the nail in the coffin for the series, but FlatOut 4: Total Insanity hopes to return the franchise to its former glory, even remastering some of the fan-favorite events and mini-games.

 FlatOut 4: Total Insanity truly shines during the first few moments of each race, as cars approach the first turn or the first few branching areas.
 Cars trade paint, sparks fly, and fenders become increasingly mangled as cars bump into each other.
-At it’s best, you’ll see cars flip through the air, barn doors shatter as cars speed through them launching pieces of wood in the air, orange cones bounce in every direction and dirt filling the air as you fight for position.
-Halfway through the first lap and most of the enjoyment muddles, especially once you pull out ahead, as you try and avoid hitting anything in order to keep the lead.
+At its best, you'll see cars flip through the air, barn doors shatter as cars speed through them launching pieces of wood in the air, orange cones bounce in every direction, and dirt filling the air as you fight for position.
+Halfway through the first lap, most of the enjoyment muddles, especially once you pull out ahead, as you try to avoid hitting anything in order to keep the lead.
 While it is true that you could benefit from refilling your nitro booster, which really gives you a great sensation of speed, it's much more advantageous to keep the lead by racing clean.

-Local multiplayer is limited to taking turns in the stadium mini-games, but supports up to 8 players.
+Local multiplayer is limited to taking turns in the stadium mini-games but supports up to 8 players.
 There is a sore lack of split-screen support for racing and arena battles.
-Online, however, allows you to form lobbies, but play through all of the game’s content, without having to unlock it in the single-player modes first.
-While during the launch window, I never had a full lobby, I did play a few different game modes and didn’t have any connection issues.
-Carnage tasks players with focussing on increasing your scoring by hitting checkpoints and crashing objects and other players.
-It’s a bit more chaotic than standard races, but even online, I found the various destruction derby modes to be the most fun.
+Online, however, allows you to form lobbies and play through all of the game's content without having to unlock it in the single-player modes first.
+While during the launch window I never had a full lobby, I did play a few different game modes and didn't have any connection issues.
+Carnage tasks players with focusing on increasing their score by hitting checkpoints and crashing into objects and other players.
+It's a bit more chaotic than standard races, but even online, I found the various destruction derby modes to be the most fun.

 Simply Put